 - Peer-to-peer loans

 In the state of Georgia, title loans have been legal and governed under pawn brokerage laws rather than separate title loan laws.
 The logic behind this is that title loan transactions are similar to pawn brokering.
 The borrower hands over the vehicle title to the lender for a short period of time.
 When the borrower repays the loan, the lender returns the vehicle title.
+As of 2022 the Department of Banking and Finance no longer has regulatory control of car title loan providers.
+Companies that offer auto title loans in GA are now regulated by the Georgia Industrial Loan Act.

-Title Loan Regulations in Georgia
+Title Loan Laws in Georgia

 - The requirements for those who wish to borrow are: